palantir/gradle-git-version/readme.md

 Cacheing
 ---

-`VersionDetails` caches calls to git with gradle's [Provider\<ExecOutput\>](https://docs.gradle.org/current/javadoc/org/gradle/process/ExecOutput.html#getResult()).
-External calls are expensive, and cacheing prevents running the same `git` command more than once in a single build.
+`VersionDetails` caches calls to `git` with Gradle's [`Provider<ExecOutput>`](https://docs.gradle.org/current/javadoc/org/gradle/process/ExecOutput.html#getResult()).
+External calls can be  expensive, especially if called repeatedly across multiple projects.
+Caching prevents running the same `git` command more than once in a single build.

 If the state of the git repo changes within a single gradle session (e.g. a task in the build does `git commit`), `VersionDetails` might reflect the outdated state of your repo.